 In the mountains, with no art shops nearby, one becomes resourceful.
 I made pans for the paints from airdrying clay bought in the local stationery shop, partially fired them in the barbecue, sealed them inside with clear nail varnish before pouring in the paint and left the paints to dry completely so that I had a set of paints to travel with:

 I am still exploring the possibilities of these handmade paints.
-There is something deeply satisfying in making what you need, transforming simple naturally occurring matter into new materials to work with and make art.
+There is something deeply satisfying in making what you need, transforming simple naturally occurring matter into new materials to work with to make art.
 The following are some images from my sketchbook this summer, using the earth paints.
 (The blues and greens are gouache or watercolour):

 These were pieces made in the first three years of becoming a mother, working in clay and paper pulp, creating simple repetitive forms bearing the marks of my making: finger prints, mistakes, irregularities of size and shape; then ordering, arranging, finding news ways to display, reflecting a new acceptance, a sense of grounding, a desire for simplicity and restraint.